Frequently asked questions:

 Where does the biennale take place?

-— The biennale is a collection of exhibitions and ‘Scenes’, distributed out across multiple venues and locations.
-Thus one may experience the biennale not only at HEART, but also the Carl-Henning Pedersen and Else Alfelts Museum, Herning Textile Museum, Deep Forest Art Land, Herning Højskole, Saint Johannes Church, Herning City, and Birk Centerpark.
+— The biennale is a collection of exhibitions and ‘Stages’, distributed out across multiple venues and locations.
+Thus one may experience the biennale not only at HEART, but also the Carl-Henning Pedersen and Else Alfelts Museum, Herning Textile Museum, Deep Forest Art Land, Herning Højskole, the Church of St. John, Herning City, and Birk Centerpark.
 You can read more about the different scenes and which venues are connected to them here.

 How do I experience the biennale?

-— An optimal way to experience the biennale is to get the guided tour with an audioguide.
-There is no set order to visit the venues, it’s up to the individual visitor to decide , and one may choose from whether an artist catches their eye here, or a venue seems interesting to visit by checking the list of Scenes here.
-The biennale can be experienced over several days at whichever pace is best suitable for individual visitors, however we suggest experiencing the exhibitions at a leisurely pace, visiting one to two venues per day, as there, aside from the biennale exhibitions, are many other incredible experiences and exhibitions in the participating venues.
+— An optimal way to experience the biennale is to get familiar with the Stages and experience the biennale through the Prologue (Stage 0) to Stage 7.
+There is however no set order to visit the venues, it’s up to the individual visitor to decide, and one may choose from whether an artist catches their eye here, or a venue seems interesting to visit by checking the list of Stages here.
+The biennale can be experienced over several days at whichever pace is best suitable for individual visitors, however we suggest experiencing the exhibitions at a leisurely pace as aside from the biennale exhibitions, there are many other incredible experiences and exhibitions in the participating venues.

-What do the “Scenes” in Socle du Monde mean?
+What do the “Stages” in Socle du Monde mean?

-— Socle du Monde – Welcome My Friends to the Show That Never Ends consists of a total of 7 Scenes which create a chronology for Socle du Monde and the art history of Herning and Birk.
-The Scenes allow visitors to experience the beginning of the Angli Factory, all the way to the present’s thriving art world within the city – and even a glimpse into the future, where fellowship and unity paves the way for another step towards the art world’s magnificent development in Herning and the rest of Denmark.
-The Scenes consist of different venues and artists, all depending on which story the Scene depicts.
-There are no rules for which Scene to experience first, as they can all be seen as a standalone glimpse into the unique narrative that each Scene illustrates.
+— Socle du Monde – Welcome My Friends to the Show That Never Ends consists of a total of 8 Stages which create a chronology for Socle du Monde and the art history of Herning and Birk.
+The Stages allow visitors to experience the beginning of the Angli Factory, all the way to the present’s thriving art world within the city – and even a glimpse into the future, where fellowship and unity paves the way for another step towards the art world’s magnificent development in Herning and the rest of Denmark.
+The Stages consist of different venues and artists, all depending on which story the Stage depicts.
+There are no rules for which Stage to experience first, as they can all be seen as a standalone glimpse into the unique narrative that each Stage illustrates.

 How long does the Socle du Monde biennale last?